Black Hills Reads

 Upcoming Events

-This will be an educational, fun and informative event for child care providers and other early learning professionals.
+Power Hour is an educational, fun and informative event for child care providers and other early learning professionals.
 Let's let loose and have a good time with fellow early learning individuals - virtually!
 Join us for amazing speakers, breakout conversations for reflection and collaboration, prizes, and MORE!
 Credit for attendance is available.
-Register now at http://bit.ly/3VM602M.
+Register now to receive the zoom link!

 Our Five Pillar Areas